 Before firing in and purchasing a tow-behind spreader, it’s a good idea to figure out if you actually need one first.

-Perhaps you can get away with using a push spreader, like this iconic version from Scotts?
+Perhaps you can get away with using a push spreader.

 Maybe simply looking to spot-treat a few small areas, and a handheld spreader will suffice?